By Matt Degen

 Disconnecting rear axle

-One clever aspect of the 4×4 system in the Compass is that it can disconnect drive to the rear axle, essentially making the Compass a front-wheel-drive vehicle to help save gasoline when conditions allow.
+One clever aspect of the 4×4 system in the Compass is that it can disconnect the drive to the rear axle, essentially making the Compass a front-wheel-drive (FWD) vehicle to help save gasoline when conditions allow.

 Selec-Terrain